matteoramazzotti/AAstretch/README.md

 # AAstretch
-Localization and exploration of impure homopeptidic repeats in genomes
+<b>Localization and exploration of impure homopeptidic repeats in genomes</b>

 These scripts have been used in:
 <br>